Amir Khan feared ‘kids would grow up without their dad’ during gunpoint robbery | ITV News

 The Bolton-born boxer, who retired last year with a professional record of 34 wins from his 40 fights, has now opened up about the ordeal in an interview with the Sun on Sunday.

-He told the paper: “In that moment, you think the worst … that the kids could be growing up without their dad, that Faryal would be raising them on her own.
+He told the paper: “At that moment, you think the worst … that the kids could be growing up without their dad, that Faryal would be raising them on her own.

 Gunman Campbell, of Hornsey, and getaway driver Ahmed Bana, 25, of Tottenham, both in north London, admitted conspiracy to commit robbery and possession of an imitation firearm during a trial at Snaresbrook Crown Court.